FedeHerrera10/atk-builder/README.md

 ```
 Now you can point your browser to http:\\localhost:8080 and enter the aplication with user `administrator` password `demo`.
-After loggin in, please run the **Setup** option to create the required databases objects.
+After login in, please run the **Setup** option to create the required databases objects.

 ### How does it works?
 The idea behind atk-builder is to write the minimun possible to have a fully functional ATK application.